FishtownFish wrapped around the rod of AsclepiusMedicine

 Perimenopause Starts at 35: Symptoms, HRT & Validation | Philadelphia

 Frozen shoulder?
 Palpitations?
 Anxiety?
 It might be perimenopause.
-Dr. Ash helps Philadelphia women navigate the transition with validation, data, and modern HRT.
+Dr. Ash helps Philadelphia women move through the transition with validation, data, and modern HRT.

 Read Deep Dive